 Koh Phi Phi

-The beaches on Koh Phi Phi Don are popular for snorkeling, with some great spots like Shark Point near Long Beach.
-Kayaks and snorkeling gear rentals are easily available, making it convenient for visitors to explore the surrounding waters.
+Beaches on Koh Phi Phi Don are popular for snorkeling, with some great spots like Shark Point near Long Beach.

-For a more adventurous experience, you can hike or paddle to secluded coves and hidden beaches, discovering the island’s wilder side.
+For a more adventurous experience, you paddle to secluded coves and hidden beaches, discovering the island’s wilder side.

 Pros: Great variety of beaches, from lively to secluded; kayak and snorkeling gear rentals are readily available.